jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-`Exception` handling is more performance intensive than might be expected.
-Compared to an `if` statement.
-When no `exception` goes off, `exception` handling might perform well, but when an `exception` goes off, quite a few things happen, like gathering stack trace information.
+`Exception` handling is more performance intensive than might be expected, compared to an `if` statement.
+When no exception goes off, exception handling might perform well, but when an exception does go off, quite a few things happen, like gathering stack trace information.

 ### Entity Equality by ID